writethedocs/www/docs/conf/portland/2023/cfp-email-templates.rst

 ----

 Subject:
-   WTD {{city}} {{year}} -- hopin and calendly invites
+   WTD {{city}} {{year}} -- speaker tickets

 ::

    Hi {name},

-   The conference is almost upon us!
-First off, thank you all so much for all of the hard work you've put into getting the recordings done and uploaded.
-Most of the hard work is behind you, and you can settle in and enjoy the conference 😊, but before you relax entirely, please:
+   We're just over a month away from meeting up in Portland!
+I hope you're feeling relaxed and confident.

-   ○ confirm that you've [uploaded your slides or vocabulary](https://bartatwork.stack.storage/s/tITmETk0y4Zz2nv8) for the captioners, **and** [answered the questions]({proposal_url}) that the emcee uses to record your intro by May 15th.
+   The conference schedule is [live](https://www.writethedocs.org/conf/portland/2023/schedule/#monday-may-8)! :-)

-   ○ register your free [Hopin speaker ticket]({{cfp_variables['ticket']}}) -- the entire conference is held in Hopin, from writing day on Sunday, all talks, unconference sessions, chat, etc. Only the Monday evening social will be held in Spatial.chat.
+   I've got a couple more small logistical checkboxes for you:

-   ○ schedule an [audio-visual check]({{cfp_variables['calendly']}}) with me or our AV tech **the day before** your talk.
-This helps me know you're around 😉 and logged in to Hopin, and lets us clear up any audio or visual issues before your Q&A. We recommend you do this even if you're confident about your setup.
-The audio-visual checks happen in a private Hopin room.
+   ○ please register your free [speaker ticket]({{cfp_variables['ticket']}}), it includes hoodies sizing for a conference hoodie.

-   Remember, all Q&A sessions this year will be a joint chat with the emcee and two speakers, and **start straight after every other talk**, in the Speaker Q&A session (the Monday and Tuesday Q&A sessions have different URLs).
+   ○ please make sure to log in to [Pretalx](https://pretalx.com/write-the-docs-portland-2023/login/) and fill out the questions on pronouns, name pronunciation and interests for our emcee intro.

-   Some speakers like to hang out in the event chat and answer questions during their talk, but that is entirely up to you.
-We'll be moderating questions before the Q&A regardless.
+   We're finalizing details on the tech check and Q&A over the next weeks, and we'll be in touch in a week or so asking for a copy of your slides for our captioners!

-   If you have any questions at all about the event, you definitely know how to reach me by now.
+   In the meantime, if you have any questions at all about the event, you definitely know how to reach me by now.

    The Write the Docs Team